ConvertKit Pricing – Is It Worth The List Growth Of 16K?

 CovnertKit additional pluses

 - Migrations from other providers

 The reason some creators stick with their current tool is that they dread the stress that’d be involved in switching.
-With ConvertKit, you have nothing to worry about: it offers concierge migration.
+With ConvertKit, you have nothing to worry about: it offers a concierge migration feature.

 - ConvertKit Plugin

 If you’re a WordPress user, there’s a ConvertKit Plugin for you.
-Awesome addition to your paid plan since it requires minimal settings effort on your side.
-So, once your landing page or a form is set up and live you can track their performance.
+Once your landing page or form is set up and live, you can track her performance.